apricity-dev/flutter_prismic/README.md

-A package for modeling and display Prismic articles
+A package that provides a model to parse annd display Prismic articles

 ## Features

 #### FlutterPrismicArticle

-A class to handle Prismic article fields.
+A class to parse Prismic article.
 A Prismic article contains :
     - Title
     - Content (a list of items)